-From 30 day "Up and Running" support to help with popular programs, IBM HelpWare has a variety of services and solutions for you.
+From 30-day "Up and Running" support to help with popular programs, IBM HelpWare has a variety of services and solutions for you.
 These options are available from IBM whenever you need help for as long as you own your IBM Aptiva Personal Computer.
-Even when your warranty period expires, HelpWare will still be there to support you with services available for purchase.
+Even when your software support expires, HelpWare will still be there to support you with services available for purchase.

 Read on to find out when and what methods of support are available at no additional charge and when charges will apply.
+There are two ways to get help quickly from IBM: